• Skip to primary navigation

 Author: MaryAnne

-This 3-ingredient chocolate pecan bark is full of big flavors from buttery pecans and aromatic rosemary.
-It's easy, healthy (protein-rich and full of antioxidants), makes a great holiday gift, and all it takes is 15 minutes!
+This 3-ingredient chocolate pecan bark is full of mouthwatering flavors from buttery pecans and aromatic rosemary.
+It's easy, delicious, makes a great holiday gift, and all it takes is 15 minutes!

 Print Recipe Pin Recipe